Kevin Janssens (actor)

-Kevin Janssens (born 21 August 1979) is a Belgian-born big-screen, television, and stage actor.
+Kevin Janssens (born 21 August 1979) is a Belgian actor.

 Early life and education

-Janssens was born in Antwerp, Belgium on 21 August 1979.
-He studied under Guido Henderickx at Studio Herman Teirlinck in Antwerp, graduating in 2003.
+Janssens studied under Guido Henderickx at Studio Herman Teirlinck in Antwerp, graduating in 2003.

 Career

 In 2006, at age 27, Janssens played the lead role in the film (and preceding television series), King of the World, which was shot in Cuba; he also starred in Hans Herbots' Stormforce that was released in that year.

-Janssens costarred alongside Matilda Anna Ingrid Lutz in Coralie Fargeat's Revenge (2017), which premiered at the Toronto Film Festival, was given a mise-en-scene award at Sitges, and was given a Midnight session slot at Sundance in 2018.
-He has more recently appeared alongside Olga Kurylenko in Christian Volckman's 2019 horror film, The Room.
+Janssens costarred alongside Matilda Lutz in Coralie Fargeat's Revenge (2017), which premiered at the 2017 Toronto International Film Festival, was awarded Best Director at Sitges Film Festival, and was selected in the Midnight section at the 2018 Sundance Film Festival.
+He appeared alongside Olga Kurylenko in Christian Volckman's 2019 horror film, The Room.

-As of 2022.
-Janssens had made more than 40 appearances on the big and small screen.
+In 2022, Janssens played Peter, Rémi's father, in Lukas Dhont's Close, which won Grand Prix at the 75th Festival de Cannes, and was nominated for Best International Feature Film at the 95th Academy Awards.

 Janssens' stage work includes his 2007 appearance and touring in a production of Pushkin’s Eugene Onegin.

 Awards and honors

-Janssens was Belgium's nominee for Europe's Shooting Star award in 2007.
+Janssens was Belgium's nominee for the European Shooting Stars Award in 2007.
 He was nominated for the Magritte Award for Best Actor for his portrayal of the title character in Patrick in 2019.

 An image of Janssens shot with a Nikon D850 by Pieter Clicteur during Filmfestival Oostende was a submission to the 17th Annual Smithsonian Magazine Photo Contest.

 Selected filmography

 Feature films and shorts

-As of 2022, Janssens had appeared in more than twenty films.
+Janssens has appeared in more than twenty films.

 Television

-As of 2022, Janssens had appeared in more than twenty television series.
+Janssens has appeared in more than twenty television series.